aniloncloud/amazon-nova-samples/speech-to-speech/workshops/python-server/README.md

 - "Create a booking for John Doe tomorrow at 3pm for examination"
 - "When is John's booking?"
 - "Cancel John's booking"
+- "What are your cancellation policies?" (uses Knowledge Base)

 ### Direct API Operations